PoisotLab/MS_network_els/els_networks.md

 to explore in details the different processes influencing ecological communities assembly. @capi09sme, for instance, have characterized the sequence of community assembly with an assembly graph.
-It allows to follow step by step every possible path in community assembly from, for instance, 0 to 21 species among 3 trophic levels, and highlight underlying mechanisms.
-Semi-mechanistic models of food web structures such as niche model [@will00srya] and the cascade model [@cohe89fwc] have also been used to understand community assembly and the impact of invasion.
-Using also network framework, [@verd08nap] found that nested community provides generalists species which facilitate the presence of other species into the network.
+It allows to follow step by step every possible path in community assembly from 0 to $x$ species among several trophic levels, and to highlight underlying mechanisms.
+As mechanism, [@verd08nap] found that nested community provides generalists species which facilitate the presence of other species into the network.
 At the same time, thanks to an experimental network study, [@oles08tdpb] have observed that newly arriving species tend to interact more easily with already well-connected or generalist species.
-Such results could let us think about the Drake's controversial idea @drak91cms that species arrival history would be a *important* factor driving community assembly [@drak91cms].
+Such results could let us think about the Drake's controversial idea that species arrival history would be an *important* factor driving community assembly [@drak91cms].
+This proposition was supported by network analyses, such as in
+@camp11nmp for mutualistic networks, but still remains in debate.

-This proposition was supported by network analyses, such as in @camp11nmp for mutualistic networks.
-Community assembly have however, a myriad of different drivers, such as dispersion, interaction strength and phylogeny distance between species composing communities [@leib17caf; @kraf07tec; @mahe07ipf; @mont03tpf].
+The use of semi-mechanistic models of food web structures such as niche model [@will00srya] and the cascade model [@cohe89fwc] to understand the impact of invasion on communities assembly, seems to have launched the investigation of community assemblage dynamics.
+The addition of diverse communities assembly drivers, such as dispersion, interaction strength and phylogeny distance between species composing communities [@leib17caf; @kraf07tec; @mahe07ipf;
-Based on these drivers, distinct types of models have been developed to predict community assembly dynamics [@tilm04ntn; @grav06rnn; @souz16qca].
+@mont03tpf] opened the way to new different types of models [@tilm04ntn; @grav06rnn;
+@souz16qca].
 In one hand, niche-based theory models use coexistence theory and niche differentiation.
 In the other hand, neutral theory models are based on species dynamics (migration, extinction and speciation) under stochastic processes.
-Theses two types of model are actually complementary, offering processes explanation at the metacommunity level (niche theory) and at the phylogenetic level (neutral theory) [*ref*].
-Network framework in community assembly have brought the field one step further and makes links between other ecological fields, such as disassembly prediction [see @basc09adea] or co-evolutionary processes [@nuis13cam] much more easier.
+Theses two types of model are actually complementary, offering processes explanation at the metacommunity level (niche theory) and at the phylogenetic level (neutral theory).
+These models, coupled with a network framework, have brought the community assembly field one step further and make links between other ecological fields, such as disassembly prediction [see @basc09adea] or co-evolutionary processes [@nuis13cam] much more easier.
-**#DG: the previous paragraph is very interesting and has a lot of material, but the structure is unclear and the flow of logic not easy to follow**

 # Conclusion